KeiranY/tarkov-bronzeman/README.md

 `requireUnlockComponents`, if true you'll have to have unlocked every item on a weapon, in a bag, etc. in order to purchase it

 ## Changelog

+## 0.2.0

+Features:

+- Rewrite of the unlock config items, they're now held under `unlocks` for a bit of clarity.
+Docs have been updated to reflect this.
+- Add `unlocks.quests` to allow unlocking of items recieved as quest rewards
+- Add `unlocks.foundInRaidOnly` to restrict unlocking of items to those found in raid.
+  - Note: `unlocks.raidRunThrough` is superseded by this, as any items from a runthrough are marked as not found in raid (unless changed by another mod)
+- Minor rewrites and logging changes.

 ## 0.1.1